 People who find that their accident report materially disagrees with their side of the story may want to get legal representation to take appropriate actions.

-Why an Accident Report matters in Your Personal Injury Claim
+Why an Accident Report Matters in Your Personal Injury Claim

-Accident reports help tell your side of the facts to the police.
+Accident reports help tell your side of the story to the police.
 Discrepancies in an accident report do not always damage a person’s credibility, but action must be taken to ensure that an accident report error can be successfully amended.
 Because police work can be difficult to correct, many people choose to hire a lawyer to act on their behalf.

 Juries and courts are also preferential to police testimony, and they have traditionally viewed accident reports as a method of providing an unbiased record of events.
 An officer may or may not be present during the actual trial.
 The accident report will factor in, regardless.

 Complete a Free Case Evaluation form now